jterenzio/gp/readme.md

 #### gp
-This is how I generate passwords.
+This is how I generate passwords (and learn C).

 ##### Install
 ```